 Vert looked over to the Lupe.
 Her eyes were yellow, the

-irises were magenta, and her stare was intense.
-She said nothing.
+irises were magenta, and her stare was intimidating.
+Neither said

 I… never told….